Animal Services in Marshall County

 If someone is bitten by a dog in Marshall County and seeks medical care, the medical provider is required to report that information to the Health Department.
 Reports to the Marshall County Health Department are referred to Lyn Sisco in the Environmental Division of the Jackson County Health Department, per Justin Thompson, also of the Jackson County Health Department.
 Information is taken about the bite incident and a quarantine order is entered to comply with state law.

 The Rabies Officer for Marshall County is Dr. Chuck Young at the Guntersville Animal Hospital.
-His role is reported limited to coordination of rabies clinics.
+His role is reportedly limited to coordination of rabies clinics.

 Dog Confinement Requirements in Marshall County